 “Measurement Monday”: One Facility’s Approach to Standardizing Skin Impairment Documentation

+Within the past decade, imaging has been used to enhance wound measurement documentation.
+Houghton et al16 evaluated the validity and reliability of wound photography and found wound photographs to be reliable when the photography was completed by persons who had adequate clinical experience in chronic wound care.
 Photography may be a valuable tool to record pressure ulcer assessment, treatment, and prevention progress, but should not be considered a substitute for the written, detailed record.17

 Quality improvement initiative.
 Before starting the initiative, all hospital policies related to pressure ulcers were reviewed.
 Consistent with AHCPR guidelines,3 skin assessments and documentation were to be completed on admission and every 8 hours thereafter.
 When skin impairment is discovered, the policy called for complete wound assessment and documentation, including descriptions and measurement.
 Follow-up measurements are to be completed weekly or more often if the wound deteriorates.